I’ll begin this post by saying this was not your typical New York City trip.

 Kith

 While I was at Everlane, the guys headed to Kith.
-We’ve been to the one in Miami, and I’m not really a sneakerhead, so I don’t feel like I’ve missed out on much.
+I’ve been to the one in Miami and I’m not really a sneakerhead, so I don’t feel like I’ve missed out on much.
+The guys, on the other hand, had a blast.

 —